daaku786/daaku786/README.md

 ### Hi there 👋

-I am Sandy, and I Work as a Tradies Website Developer and Marketer.
+I am Sandeep Singh , and I Work as a Wordpress Developer and Digital Marketer.

 - 🔭 I’m currently working on ...many SEO and WordPress Development projects.
 - 🌱 I’m currently learning ...PyTorch, Deep AI etc